T. Anderson Hanson

-Thomas Anderson Hanson (20 June 1819 – 21 April 1912) was an English merchant and activist.
-He initially worked for his father's stuff merchant firm, George Hanson and Sons, before establishing his own company, T. A. Hanson and Co., which ultimately declared bankruptcy in 1850.
+Thomas Anderson Hanson (20 June 1819 – 21 April 1912) was an English merchant and social reformer.
+He worked for his father's stuff merchant firm, George Hanson and Sons, before establishing his own company, T. A. Hanson and Co., which declared bankruptcy in 1850.
 He was later a proprietor of the Abbotsbury Railway Company.

-Hanson was an advocate for temperance and vegetarianism, serving as president of the Northern Section of the New Church Temperance Society, vice president of the Vegetarian Society, and honorary secretary of the Vegetarian Federal Union.
-He was also an extensive traveler, covering nearly 10,000 miles in 1881 alone as a vegetarian, visiting countries across Europe, North Africa, and the Middle East, including Spain, Egypt, the Holy Land, and Constantinople.
+Hanson was active in the temperance and vegetarianism movements.
+He served as president of the Northern Section of the New Church Temperance Society, vice-president of the Vegetarian Society, and honorary secretary of the Vegetarian Federal Union.
+In 1881, while following a vegetarian diet, he travelled nearly 10,000 miles through Europe, North Africa, and the Middle East, including Spain, Egypt, the Holy Land, and Constantinople.

 Biography

 Early life and education

-Thomas Anderson Hanson was born in Wilsden, Yorkshire on 20 June 1819 and baptised on 1 July.
+Thomas Anderson Hanson was born in Wilsden, Yorkshire, on 20 June 1819 and baptised on 1 July.
 His parents were George and Elizabeth Hanson.
-He was educated both at home and at a boarding school.
-At the age of 14, Hanson attended school in Hamburg, Germany.
+He was educated at home and at a boarding school.
+At the age of 14, he attended school in Hamburg, Germany.

-Career
+Business career

-Hanson worked for his father's company George Hanson and Sons, a firm of stuff merchants.
-He represented his merchant father in North Germany where he became fluent in French and German.
-His father's company was dissolved on 26 April 1845, splitting into two companies: George Hanson and Sons, run by his father and brothers John and George (the younger), which continued the worsted manufacturing business in Wilsden; and T. A. Hanson and Co., run by Thomas, which took over the stuff merchant operations in Bradford.
+Hanson worked for his father's company, George Hanson and Sons, a firm of stuff merchants.
+He represented his father in northern Germany, where he became fluent in French and German.
+His father's company was dissolved on 26 April 1845 and divided into two firms.
+George Hanson and Sons, run by his father and brothers John and George, continued the worsted manufacturing business in Wilsden.
+T. A. Hanson and Co., run by Hanson, took over the stuff merchant operations in Bradford.
 In 1850, Hanson declared bankruptcy.

 In the 1860s, Hanson worked as a stuff merchant in Manchester.
-By 1877, he was named among the key proprietors of the newly incorporated Abbotsbury Railway Company under the Abbotsbury Railway Act, which granted him and others the authority to construct, maintain, and manage the railway, as well as acquire and dispose of property for its development.
+By 1877, he was among the proprietors of the newly incorporated Abbotsbury Railway Company under the Abbotsbury Railway Act, which authorised the proprietors to construct, maintain and manage the railway, and to acquire and dispose of property for it.